pkumar26/demok8s/README.md

 http://demo.example.com/v1 \
 http://demo.example.com/v2

-**Scale up the any application by editing yaml file and changing replicas from 1 to 3**
+**Scale up the any application by editing helloworld-v1.yaml file and changing replicas from 1 to 3**

     replicas: 3

 **Apply changes, and verify the increased number of pods**

-    kubectl apply -f helloworld-v1.yml
+    kubectl apply -f helloworld-v1.yaml
     kubectl get pods

 **Kill some pods & see what happens, e.g**